Duncraig suburb profile

 Duncraig rental market trends

-The rental market in Duncraig has experienced significant growth, with house rents increasing 14.3% over the past year to $800 per week, while unit rents have risen 11.7% to $670 per week.
-This upward trend reflects strong demand and makes Duncraig an attractive option for both renters and investors seeking a vibrant community with excellent amenities.
+The rental market in Duncraig is experiencing robust growth, with house rents increasing by 14.3% over the past year to $800 per week, while unit rents have surged 15.8% to $695 per week.
+This upward trend reflects strong demand and makes Duncraig an attractive option for both renters and investors seeking promising returns in a well-established suburb.

 Suburbs near Duncraig